 Illinois follows many of the trends the Survey of Consumer Finances highlighted nationally.
 Median incomes fell in Illinois by about $4,500 between 2007 and 2010.
 Home values are down dramatically in this state falling by 17.2 percent between the first quarter of 2007 and the second quarter of 2011.
 Illinois also ranks 20th in the amount of student debt the average college student carries at $23,885 for private and public non-profit colleges.

-Raise Illinois looks at income inequality as it relates to the minimum wage.
-The current minimum wage of $8.25 an hour, or $16,500 a year, is keeps workers in poverty and forces them to depend on public assistance to make ends meet.
+The current minimum wage of $8.25 an hour, or $16,500 a year, is keeping workers in poverty and forces them to depend on public assistance to make ends meet.
 The proposed Illinois Minimum Wage Bill (SB 1565) calls for increasing the minimum wage by 50 cents an hour plus inflation every year for over four years until it reaches $10.65 an hour.

 Expanding access to automatic savings plans are effective ways to address the problems these recent reports underscore.
 A recent study by the Urban Institute projects that automatic IRAs can increase retirement income for people born between 1987 and 1996 who would not otherwise have access to retirement plans by up to 10%.
 College savings plans can also help families meet long term goals.
 Studies show that college savings plans have the potential to reduce average after graduation debt among other effects.
 These are measure that families could take today to ensure they meet long term goals.